Q. Who makes contributions?

 Q. How can I change my beneficiary designation?

-A. If you wish to change your beneficiary designation, you can use this Beneficiary Form or contact the Fund Office to request a new form.
+A. If you wish to change your beneficiary designation, you need to fill out a new beneficiary form which is located under the tab Forms.